carllosnc/getmoov/Readme.md

 </h1>

 <p align="center">
-  A simple CLI to download movies from YTS and Popcorn Time.
+  A simple CLI to download movies from YTS
 </p>

 <img